 Date device joined call

-The date that the device was used to join the Microsoft Teams meeting using VIMT.
+The date that the device is used to join the Microsoft Teams meeting using VIMT.

 Device power consumption report

-Provides details of the energy consumption of Cisco devices.
+This report provides details of the energy consumption of Cisco devices and phones.
 You can use this report to see which devices are using up a lot of energy, and with that information, change modes accordingly to save on energy costs.

 Column nameDescription